So you have an idea for an app

 Why is your solution the best one?

 This question is related to the first one, and you have already laid the groundwork for explaining why your solution is the best, just by thinking about your problem and outlining your solution.
-What is wrong with the next best solutions that is not wrong with yours?
+What is wrong with the next best solutions that are not wrong with yours?

 Often, a good monetization strategy is what separates good app solutions from great ones, and you should consider this an important part of the question.
 Will you be a freemium app, offer in-app purchases, display ads, be a paid app, or combine two or more of these options?
 Check out our article on [hyperlink monetization options] here for more information about how to choose a monetization strategy that works for your app.